This post contains affiliate links.

 Everyone has that one thing that causes them to think in a different way.
-For us crunchier folks, a lot of times it’s cloth diapers.
+For us crunchier folks, a lot of times cloth diapers are the gateway to all things crunchy.
 Some start using them because they’re cute with a side order of responsibility but then get exposed to a whole new world that they may not have known about before.

 Talk to a lot of cloth diaper users and you may find that a lot of them also prefer to use other environmentally friendly, more natural options in many other areas of their lives.
 Some were this way prior to using cloth diapers but a lot of them got more interested in these ideals after using cloth diapers.

 Not me.
 Cloth diapers weren’t my gateway, but I’ll tell you what was.

 About six or seven years ago, before I ever used cloth diapers, a mom group that I have belonged to since my oldest son was born was discussing reusable menstrual products.
 What?!
 I was pretty horrified.
 One woman admitted to using cloth pads and a few others admitted to using menstrual cups.
 I was shocked that people used these things.
 The thread continued for a few days and a couple of other women decided to try a cup.
 Women that I trusted and had posted some of our most personal life details with.
 As the months went by, the conversations continued.
 These women loved their cups.
 How could this be?

 I decided to throw caution to the wind and ordered one.
 I tried it and after a few months, loved it and never turned back.
 But there was NO WAY that I was going to try cloth pads.
 Ever.
 Period (no pun intended).